 One of the most important programs at WCGHS is the Foster Volunteer Program.
-Foster Volunteers swoop in to save the day and open their homes to animals when they need short- or medium-term care and attention.
+Foster Volunteers swoop in to save the day by opening their homes to animals when they are in need short, temporary or long-term care and attention.

 Reasons for Foster Care:

-- Animals recovering from medical procedures, such as spay/neuter, dental, or even amputations
+- Animals recovering from medical procedures, such as spay/neuter, dental, or other surgeries

 - Animals who need special socializing or training